Mortgage

 Based on our predictions for the year ahead, most people don’t need to worry about the sky falling.
 But there are things to consider or keep an eye on as the year progresses.

 • Don’t be afraid to fight for your finances.
-While it may be harder to negotiate something like a raise at your job as the economy slows, you should never stop advocating for yourself.
+While it may be harder to negotiate a raise as the economy slows, you should never stop advocating for yourself.
 The more you can get from an employer, the easier it’ll be to save.
-The more you save, the easier it’ll likely be to weather an economic downturn.
-Even if you can’t negotiate a raise, fighting to strengthen your finances in whatever way you can — from cutting back on eating out to buying a less expensive car — can help you better prepare for what the future might bring.
+The more you save, the easier it’ll be to weather an economic downturn.
+Even if you can’t negotiate a raise, strengthening your finances in whatever way you can — from cutting back on eating out to buying a less expensive car — can help you better prepare for what the future might bring.

 • Be prepared for change.
-Though the economy should prove to be less volatile this year than over the height of the pandemic, everything won’t be perfectly stable.
-People should be prepared to react quickly to sudden changes in places like the housing or jobs market.
-This could mean trying to set aside more money if you’re laid off or being ready to snatch up a good deal on a home that just hit the market.
-While we can make good guesses about where the economy may head this year, nobody can perfectly predict the future.
-Everyone should do their best to roll with any punches they’re dealt.
+Uncertainty is likely to be one of the defining features of this year’s economy.
+People should be prepared to react quickly to sudden changes in places like the housing or job market.
+This could mean trying to set aside more money if you’re laid off or being ready to snatch up a good deal on a home.
+Though it’s often easier said than done, you should try your best to roll with any punches you’re dealt.

 • Don’t panic.
 Hearing about an impending economic downturn or uncertainty around the broader economic picture might be scary.
 But it’s always worth remembering that even if the economy turns sour, you’ll probably be OK in the long run.
 One of the worst things you can do when faced with uncertainty is panic.
 Doing so can lead you to make foolish decisions like paying too much for a home or dumping all your long-term stocks.
 The more levelheaded you are, the better off you’ll generally be.